AndrewKralovec/dominions5_manager/README.md

 # dominions5_manager
-Dominions5 Discord Bot for managing and automating Dominions5 Games
+Dominions5 Discord Bot for managing and automating Dominions5 Games.
+Currenlty the dominions5_manager application starts a discord bot to monitor your games being hosted on http://www.llamaserver.net.
+The creation and mangment of game servers is still being developed.

 ## App Setup
 Dominions5 Discord Bot for managing and automating Dominions5 Games